MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-31/README.md

 **Project Goal:**
 Predict rental prices in Victoria using *internal* and *external* factors to provide a service for rental property investors by informing their decision for future rental property investments.

+## Overview & Summary

+To view a summary of the approach and findings from this project, ensure that you have the plots stored in the `plots` folder.
+The plots have been uploaded to this repository and can be accessed from the remote repo.

+If that is complete, then visit the `notebooks` directory and run the `summary_notebook.ipynb`.

+## Project Pipeline

 To run this pipeline, please ensure your environment satisfies the requirements in the `requirements.txt` file.
 If that is complete, then visit the `notebooks` directory and run the files in order:
 1. `datascrape.ipynb`: This notebook scrapes from domain.com and oldlistings.com.au and scrapes all of our selected external datasets. (~1.5 hr runtime)